Exclusive J/Psi and Psi(2s) photo-production as a probe of QCD low x evolution equations: Results

 While both the $J/\Psi$ and $\Psi(2s)$ photo-production cross-section can currently not distinguish between linear and non-linear QCD evolution, we make an interesting observation if we consider instead the ratio of both cross-section, Fig.~\ref{fig:ratio}.
-While we discard the HSS solution based on a fixed renormalization scale due to the found instabilities, we find that the KS gluon, subject to non-linear BK evolution, and the dipole scale gluon, subject to linear NLO evolution, predict a different energy dependence for the ratio of $\Psi(2s)$ and $J/\Psi$ photo-production cross-sections.
-While linear NLO BFKL evolution predicts a ratio which slightly decreases with energy, non-linear KS evolution predicts an increase with energy of the cross-section ratio.
+We find that the KS gluon, subject to non-linear BK evolution, and the dipole scale HSS gluon, subject to linear NLO evolution, predict a different energy dependence for the ratio of $\Psi(2s)$ and $J/\Psi$ photo-production cross-sections.
+While linear NLO BFKL evolution predicts a ratio which is approximately constant with energy, non-linear KS evolution predicts an increase with energy of the cross-section ratio.
+While the uncertainty of the HSS fixed scale solution is large and should be considered with care, given the existing problems in the description of the $\Psi(2s)$ photo-production cross-section, this ratio seems to decrease with energy in this case.
+In particular, while the fixed scale HSS gluon and the KS gluon give very similar predictions for the $J/\Psi$ photo-production cross-section, the corresponding predictions are raher different for the ratio.
 We believe that this observation can be useful for two reasons: First of all it is well known that uncertainties are generally reduced for such cross-section ratios.
-This refers both to the aforementioned skewness factor as well as the extraction of the photo-production cross-section from hadronic data, which requires to control the so-called rapidity gap survival probability.
+This refers both to the aforementioned skewness factor as well as to the extraction of the photo-production cross-section from hadronic data, which requires to control the so-called rapidity gap survival probability.
 Second, while the differences between linear and non-linear evolution are in general not large at current center-of-mass energies, they seem to follow a different tendency, {\it i.e.} the cross-section ratio increases for non-linear evolution and decreases for linear evolution.
+Moreover, linear predictions which mimic the energy dependence of the non-linear gluon through a perturbative instability lead -- at least in the present case -- to a very different energy dependence for the ratio.
 As far as data are concerned, we find that H1 data seem to prefer a rise of the ratio with energy.
 Nevertheless, due to the relative large error bars as well as their limitation to the region $W = 50-110$~GeV, the H1 data set is in complete agreement with both linear and non-linear evolution.
 LHCb data, which would cover the region of large energies $W$, are currently only provided for $J/\Psi$ and $\Psi(2s)$ photo-production cross-sections separately.
 While it is in principle possible to take ratios of these results, the published $W$-bins of $J/\Psi$ and $\Psi(2s)$ cross-sections differ, which complicates a proper extraction of the cross-section ratio.
 We however believe that it would be very interesting to compare in the future our predictions to properly extracted cross-section ratios.
 In particular, regardless of still size-able theoretical uncertainties, it would be interesting to see whether experimental data indicate a rising or falling ratio with energy.